bitwarden/help/_articles/getting-started/getting-started-organizations.md

 Create the first account by starting at <https://vault.bitwarden.com>.
 Pick a strong master password and write it down in a safe place.

 {% callout warning %}
 The Bitwarden security model does not support master password recovery.
-You can read more in the help article [I forgot my master password]({% link _articles/account/forgot-master-password.md %})
+You can read more in the help article regarding [I Forgot my Master Password]({% link _articles/account/master-password.md %}).
 {% endcallout %}

 {% image organizations/orgstart/1-create-account-user-1.png Create account for user 1 %}